harshjoshi1312/Js-projects/README.md

 # Js-projects
-in this repo mainly projects which i make for  my learning purpose
+in this repo mainly projects which i made for  my learning purpose